ultraq/thymeleaf-layout-dialect/thymeleaf-layout-dialect-docs/migration-guide.md

 [thymeleaf-layout-dialect/issues/107](https://github.com/ultraq/thymeleaf-layout-dialect/issues/107)

-Thymeleaf 3 deprecated the `th:include`/`data-th-include` processor and introduced the `th:insert`/`data-th-insert` processor as its replacement.
-Because the layout dialect patterned the naming of its template inclusion processors after Thymeleaf, it did the same - deprecating `layout:include`/`data-layout-include` and introducing `layout:insert`/`data-layout-insert`.
+Thymeleaf 3 deprecated the `th:include` processor and introduced the `th:insert` processor as its replacement.
+Because the layout dialect patterned the naming of its template inclusion processors after Thymeleaf, it did the same - deprecating `layout:include` and introducing `layout:insert`.

 Thymeleaf 3 fragment processors